Azure/Ignite2019_IaC_pre-day_docs/Terraform/04 - Security/Guide.md

 In this part of the lab you will use the secret that you just created to replace the password for your virtual machine.
 To do this we will be editing three of the files from the previous lab: variables.tf, terrafrom.tfvars, vm.tf.

 Lets start by adding the variable that you will need to reference the secret from your virtual machine resource.
-Add two new variables with the following names and values:
+Add three new variables with the following names and values:
 - `secret_id`= "lab04admin"
 - `key_vault` = "{{ The name of your Key Vault instance }}"
+- `rg2` = "{{resource group where key vault is provisioned}}"

 Now with the required variables defined, you will update the vm.tf configuration file to accomplish the following tasks: